-One of 2020’s most-anticipated restaurants is finally open after a successful pop-up pivot.
+After a successful pop-up pivot, one of 2020’s most-anticipated restaurants opened to great acclaim.
 Agnes, a woodfire restaurant from the team behind Honto and sAme sAme, is located on its namesake Agnes Street.
 The restaurant’s seasonal menu is based on woodfired cooking and smoky cocktails with the best local products available.
 Bookings via the website.

 New Indian bistro Curry n Cask brings its winning combo of traditional curries and snacks from Corinda to Brunswick Street.
 From biryanis and dosas to street food and vegetarian dishes sourced from all over India, you can also sample Indian-style pizzas such as Tandoori Chicken, Peri-Yummy Lamb and Paneer Tikka.
 Dine-in or takeaway options available.

 Building on their Italian cred, the Salt Meats Cheese crew opened Eterna Dining on Ann Street.
 The moody late-night venue marries the street food staples of the famed Testaccio Market in Rome with the stripped-back sensibility of New York’s trendiest eateries.
 Think share plates, pasta and plenty of flowing Italian wine.
 That’s amoré!